bangbangcon/bangbangcon.github.io/index.md

 ## Save the Dates!

-!!Con 2022 will be held on the weekend of July 30-31!
+!!Con 2022 will be held on the weekend of November 12-13!
 We'll release more details as we finish adapting some changes.

 ## How do I get updates?